in-toto/witness/docs/policy.md

 | `roots` | array of strings | Array of Key IDs the signer's certificate must belong to to be trusted. |

 Every attribute of the certificate must match the attributes defined by the constraint exactly.
 A certificate must match at least one constraint to pass the policy.
-Wildcards are allowed if they are the only elemnt in the constraint.
+Wildcards are allowed if they are the only element in the constraint.

-Example of a constraint that would allow any certificate, as long as it belongs to a root defined in the policy:
+Example of a constraint that would allow use of any certificate, as long as it belongs to a root defined in the policy:

 ```
 {